ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Administration/troubleshooting.rst

 * Did pacemaker-controld on the DC invoke the scheduler and schedule a new transition?
 * Did the transition include fencing the failed node?
-* Was the fencing attempted?
+* Was fencing attempted?
-* Did the fencing succeed?
+* Did fencing succeed?

 Resource Failures
 #################